jkcso/SQL-Tutorial/README.md

 # SQLTutorial

-## Synopsis
+## How can I benefit?
+If you are revising SQL, need a quick how-to reference or you are just a very beginner then I hope that this is going to be a helpful step forward by a simple and well-organised material of SQL.

+*PRACTISE PRACTISE PRACTISE AND..
+PRACTISE MAKES PERFECT!*

-A SQL tutorial created by me that teaches step by step every aspect of the most famous database programming language.
-We spend a bit of time to get the basics right and we then dive into more advanced stuff.
-In this tutorial I am making use of a database and an editor found here: https://www.w3schools.com/sql/trysql.asp?filename=trysql_op_in, but please have a look in the ER-diagram.png for an overview of the relations.
+In this tutorial I am making use of a database and an editor found here: https://www.w3schools.com/sql/trysql.asp?filename=trysql_op_in, but first, please have a look in the ER-diagram.png for an overview of the relations for enhanced visualisation.

-## Motivation
+## What is your motivation?
-I always wanted to launch a tutorial in something I feel I know well and take this a step forward in the future by possibly a youtube playlist.
+I always wanted to launch a tutorial in something I feel I know well so that other people can benefit.
+I choose to start from SQL because it is simple and the exact above tutorial is what I would like to look at when I need to make use of this language.

-## License
-The copyrights of this project belongs to me but feel free to educate yourself and provide feedback.
+## Can I extend it?
+Sure, I am more than happy to learn from each other and hear your feedback!